Tes3awy/Netmiko-Examples/netmiko/README.md

 ## Example 1

-> Same as example 0, but with an improved method of initiating the SSH connection.
+> Same as example 0, but with an improved method (Context Manager) of initiating the SSH connection.

 ## Example 2